Rjsloan17/aLGN-product-case-study/README.md

 ## Product Objective

-aLGN was designed to answer:
+aLGN™ was designed to answer:

 > Which opportunities deserve attention, and why?